Iran–Iraq War: Operation Ramadan (First Battle of Basra)

-The Iranian generals wanted to launch an all-out attack on Baghdad and seize it before the weapon shortages continued to manifest further.
-Instead, that was rejected as being unfeasible, and the decision was made to capture one area of Iraq after the other in the hopes that a series of blows delivered foremost by the Revolutionary Guards Corps would force a political solution to the war (including Iraq withdrawing completely from the disputed territories along the border).
+The Iranian generals wanted to launch an all-out attack on Baghdad and seize it while the Iranian army's supplies allowed for such an offensive.
+This was rejected as being impracticable and the decision was made to capture one area of Iraq after the other, with the hope that this would force Iraq to withdraw from disputed border territories and begin negotiations to end the war.

-The Iranians planned their attack in southern Iraq, near Basra.
-Called Operation Ramadan, it involved over 180,000 troops from both sides, and was one of the largest land battles since World War II.
-Iranian strategy dictated that they launch their primary attack on the weakest point of the Iraqi lines; however, the Iraqis were informed of Iran's battle plans and moved all of their forces to the area the Iranians planned to attack.
-The Iraqis were equipped with tear gas to use against the enemy, which would be the first major use of chemical warfare during the conflict, throwing an entire attacking division into chaos.
+On 13 July 1982, Iran began attacking southern Iraq, near Basra.
+Called Operation Ramadan, the assault involved over 180,000 men from both sides, and was one of the largest land battles since World War II.
+Iranian strategy dictated that they launch their primary attack on the weakest point of the Iraqi lines.
+However, the Iraqis were informed of Iran's battle plans and moved all of their forces to the area the Iranians planned to attack.
+The Iraqis were equipped with tear gas to use against the enemy, which was the first major use of chemical warfare during the conflict, throwing an entire attacking division into chaos.

 Over 100,000 Revolutionary Guards and Basij volunteer forces charged towards the Iraqi lines.
-The Iraqi troops had entrenched themselves in formidable defenses, and had set up a network of bunkers and artillery positions.
+The Iraqi troops had entrenched themselves in formidable defences and had set up a network of bunkers and artillery positions.
 The Basij used human waves, and were even used to bodily clear the Iraqi minefields and allow the Revolutionary Guards to advance.
 Combatants came so close to one another that Iranians were able to board Iraqi tanks and throw grenades inside the hulls.
 By the eighth day, the Iranians had gained 16 km inside Iraq and had taken several causeways.
 Iran's Revolutionary Guards also used the T-55 tanks they had captured in earlier battles.

-However, the attacks came to a halt and the Iranians turned to defensive measures.
+The attacks came to a halt and the Iranians turned to defensive measures.
 Seeing this, Iraq used their Mi-25 helicopters, along with Gazelle helicopters armed with Euromissile HOT, against columns of Iranian mechanised infantry and tanks.
-These "hunter-killer" teams of helicopters, which had been formed with the help of East German advisors, proved to be very costly for the Iranians.
+These "hunter-killer" teams of helicopters, which had been formed with the help of East German advisors, proved very costly for the Iranians.
 Aerial dogfights occurred between Iraqi MiGs and Iranian F-4 Phantoms.